f-droid/fdroid-website/_posts/2018-10-20-twif-26-tagesschau-f-droid-repo-and-translation-workflow-improvement.md

 * **[Password Store](https://f-droid.org/app/com.zeapo.pwdstore)** stores passwords in simple text files which are encrypted with OpenPGP.
 This update to 1.3.1 covers a new adaptive icon, ability to install to external [SD card](https://en.wikipedia.org/wiki/Secure_Digital), different password sort order, display of HOTP code if present, secure password entry, and other bug fixes and smaller improvements.

-* **[Conversations](https://f-droid.org/app/eu.siacs.conversations)** was updated from 2.3.1+fcr to 2.3.4+fcr, fixing OMEMO on Android 5.1 & 6.0, new settings for video quality, fixing connection issues with user@ip type JIDs, and fixing sending OMEMO files to ChatSecure.
+* **[Conversations](https://f-droid.org/app/eu.siacs.conversations)** was updated from 2.3.2+fcr to 2.3.4+fcr, updating translations, fixing connection issues with user@ip type JIDs and fixing sending OMEMO encrypted files to ChatSecure iOS users.

 * {{ page.featured }} Huge updates for **[Mastalab](https://f-droid.org/app/fr.gouv.etalab.mastodon)** yet again!
 This week it updated from 1.15.2 to 1.17.1, covering:
   - **Full [PeerTube](https://en.wikipedia.org/wiki/PeerTube) support**: Comment/Follow/Boost/Reply/Fav from your own Mastodon account!